Estefany-g/Tarea_Estef/prueba/Resultados.md

 #### Método de Runge-Kutta de 4 Orden
 > **Nota:** Mejor compromiso entre complejidad y error de aproximación.
 Este método es el más utilizado comúnmente para resolver ODEs.

-## Construir la matriz Hamiltoniana

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 ## Visualizar su dinámica

 <video width="320" height="240" controls>